 Cholecystectomy or surgical removal of the gallbladder was previously a ‘general surgical’ operation that the majority of general surgeons would offer.
 Nowadays, however, its considered a specialist procedure because in some cases it can be a challenging and difficult procedure.

-1) perform the procedure on a regular basis – i.e more than around 50 cases per year
+- Perform the procedure on a regular basis – i.e more than around 50 cases per year

-2) are skilled enough to offer emergency procedures; as usually only the most comfortable surgeons will cholecystectomy will offer emergency procedures
+- Are skilled enough to offer emergency procedures; as usually only the most comfortable surgeons will cholecystectomy will offer emergency procedures

-3) offer intra-operative cholangiography (this is X-ray test which can be performed at the time of surgery to check either anatomy or whether any common bile duct stones are present); again only the most expert of gallbladder surgeons will offer this procedure.
+- Offer intra-operative cholangiography (this is X-ray test which can be performed at the time of surgery to check either anatomy or whether any common bile duct stones are present); again only the most expert of gallbladder surgeons will offer this procedure.
 Some offer this test routinely, others selectively.

-4) have access to a team of specialists to help in case of difficulty, for example radiologist (X-ray / CT / MRI specilist) or ‘ERCP’ specialist – ERCP is a special technique to remove gallstones from the common bile duct.
+- Have access to a team of specialists to help in case of difficulty, for example radiologist (X-ray / CT / MRI specilist) or ‘ERCP’ specialist – ERCP is a special technique to remove gallstones from the common bile duct.

 Mr Griffiths also lead a large study from the ‘West Midlands Surgical Research Collaborative’ on UK variation and outcomes of cholecystectomy called the ‘CholeS study’ which lead to multiple publications in Surgical Journals, including the British Journal of Surgery, World Journal of Surgery, HPB, BMJ open and Surgical Endoscopy.
 He was invited to speak at the Association of Upper GI Surgeons conference in Cork, Ireland in 2017 on this fascinating subject.